Towards Real Zero-Shot Camouflaged Object Segmentation without Camouflaged Annotations: Additional Experiments on Diverse Applications

+{To validate the generalizability of our framework, we conducted comprehensive experiments across multiple domains: (1) video camouflaged object segmentation \cite{moca,cad2016}, (2) image-based camouflaged object segmentation (using the newly released OVCAMO dataset) \cite{OVCOS}, (3) medical domain (polyp segmentation) \cite{jha2020kvasir}, and (4) underwater scene \cite{li2020mas3k,fu2023masnet}.

+{\bf Extended Experiments on Camouflaged Objects.} we have conducted additional experiments on these two datasets, MoCA-Mask \cite{moca} and OVCamo \cite{OVCOS}.
+As shown in Table~\ref{tab:moca_ovcamo}, our method achieves best performance under the zero-shot setting on both datasets.
+For OVCamo (originally designed for open-vocabulary tasks), we evaluate only its mask annotations under standard binary segmentation settings to ensure fair comparison.
+Our analysis uses currently available benchmark data, excluding the CAD~\cite{cad2016} subset which is no longer publicly accessible.
+This approach guarantees reproducible results and equitable method comparison using this version of OV-CAMO.}

-To showcase the practical applications of our framework, we performed additional experiments in the medical domain, focusing on polyp segmentation.
-In the zero-shot setting, we aimed to transfer knowledge from camouflaged object segmentation to polyp segmentation, utilizing our pre-trained COS model for direct inference on polyp segmentation tasks.
+{\bf Polyp Segmentation.} In the zero-shot setting, we aimed to transfer knowledge from camouflaged object segmentation to polyp segmentation, utilizing our pre-trained COS model for direct inference on polyp segmentation tasks.
 For the supervised learning scenario, we trained the model using the Kvasir dataset \cite{jha2020kvasir} and evaluated its performance on the Kvasir and ETIS test sets \cite{etis}, which are widely used for benchmarking.
 The Kvasir dataset typically serves as the training set, while the ETIS test set is part of the standard evaluation suite.
 The results, as presented in Table \ref{tab:polyp}, demonstrate that our model achieves state-of-the-art performance in zero-shot polyp segmentation by effectively transferring knowledge from camouflaged object segmentation.
 Furthermore, our method achieved the highest weighted F-measure scores of 97.7\% on the Kvasir test set and 76.0\% on the ETIS test set.

+{ {\bf Underwater Scene.} To evaluate cross-scene generalization beyond natural terrestrial images in the SOS dataset, we extend validation to underwater segmentation using MAS3K~\cite{li2020mas3k} and RMAS~\cite{fu2023masnet} datasets.
+For the supervised learning, we follow the training setting in \cite{mas_sam}.
+In evaluating zero-shot performance on underwater scenes, we directly employ our DUTS-trained model.
+As shown in Table~\ref{tab:underwater}, our method achieves competitive zero-shot performance, even outperforming supervised baselines like MASNet on MAS3K.
+Under supervised learning, our method delivers the best performance in both $F_{\beta}^w$ and $S_{\alpha}$ metrics.
+Specifically, we achieve 86.5\% $F_{\beta}^w$ and 89.7\% $S_{\alpha}$ on MAS3K, and 90.1\% $F_{\beta}^w$ with 86.8\% $S_{\alpha}$ on RMAS.}